 Scraping did not reveal any fungal or bacterial elements, apart from occasional pus cells.
 He was advised to continue medications.
-However, after 3 days, culture on Sabouraud's dextrose agar showed C. albicans species (Fig. 2) which confirmed the clinical suspicion.
+However, after 3 days, culture on Sabouraud dextrose agar showed Candida albicans species (Fig. 2.) which confirmed the clinical suspicion.
 He was given amphotericin B 0.25 % eyedrops one hourly, voriconazole 1 % eyedrops one hourly and ciprofloxacin 0.3 % eyedrops four times per day along with oral voriconazole 200 mg tablet twice daily.
 The patient was continued on the same medication, while the lesion started increasing in size.

 Two days later, the scleral abscess showed signs of improvement.
 The epithelial defect and congestion persisted.
-Culture and sensitivity was done which revealed the fungus sensitive to amphotericin B and natamycin and resistant to voriconazole, fluconazole and itraconazole.
+Culture and sensitivity were done which revealed that the fungus is sensitive to amphotericin B and natamycin and resistant to voriconazole, fluconazole and itraconazole.
 Hence, topical natamycin was added and voriconazole was stopped.
 The rest of the medications were continued as earlier.
-The lesion started regressing and the patient was reviewed after 2 weeks.
+The lesion started regressing, and the patient was reviewed after 2 weeks.

-Fig. 2 Sabouraud's dextrose agar (SDA) showing the isolates of Candida albicans
+Fig. 2 Sabouraud dextrose agar (SDA) showing the isolates of Candida albicans

-At 2 weeks follow-up, his BCVA was 6/9, N6 in both the eyes.
+At 2-week follow-up, his BCVA was 6/9, N6 in both eyes.
 The patient had no fresh complaints.
 Slit lamp examination revealed complete healing of the lesion (Fig. 3).
 He was advised to stop topical and oral medications and was continued on only topical lubricants.
 At 1 month of follow-up, there was complete resolution of the lesion.
 His viral load was increasing along with decrease in CD4 counts and was shifted to second line HAART.
 At his last visit in January 2016, his viral load was less than 150 copies/ml and was doing well on second line HAART.

-Fig. 1 Slit lamp photograph showing the scleral abscess of about 6 mm by 4.5 mm
+Fig. 1 Slit lamp photograph showing the scleral abscess